-Airports in Saudi Arabia
+How Many Airports in Saudi Arabia?

 If you are a tourist you will most likely be required to know about the ones that carry international flights but if you are a Saudi national you should know about the regional and domestic airports as well.
 We will be guiding you about the major airports in Saudi Arabia

 1)- King Fahd International Airport / Dammam Airport

 There is some history to King Fahd international airport as it was built by the end of 1990.
 Although at that time the only infrastructure was constructed the airport act as more than just a storage unit for the allied forces during the cold war.
 Additionally, the US army also established many units in this place before the war.
-It was again used by the US army when they deployed their forces in Iraq.
+US army used it a second time when they deployed their forces in Iraq.

 Location of King Fahd International Airport

 The terminal of the Dammam airport is divided into six stories.
-Among these six, three are responsible for passenger processing while fourth is boarding and third and sixth levels are for arrival and departures.
-The total area that covers passenger’s terminals is about 327,000-meter square.
+Among these six, three are responsible for passenger processing while fourth is boarding, and third and sixth levels are for arrival and departures.
+The total area that covers passenger terminals is about 327,000-meter square.
 Some statistics also show that King Fahd international airport is the biggest airport in the world as it mentions the area to be 77600 hectares.
 In this way, it is also one of the beautiful airports in Saudi Arabia.